Biography

 Alexandria attended Boston’s Berklee College of Music as a Singer-Songwriter and Music Business undergraduate.
 However, during her attendance, she became popular as a DJ known as DJ Tava Luv, and her career quickly ascended — she became the first female DJ to host a show on Berklee College of Music’s BIRN network, held residencies with W Hotels, PUMA, and New York Fashion Week, and performed at Ultra Music Festival and The Standard Hotels.
 After parting ways with NYC Traxx, she managed her own bookings and creative direction.
 A pivotal shift came after DJing the Boston Democratic Convention, fueling her passion for civic engagement.

-Alexandria’s passion for justice led her to grassroots leadership, where she directed operations for Field Strategies, achieving a 100% GOTV (Get Out The Vote) success rate.
-She received invitations to work with leaders like Susan McCue in Washington, D.C., and ultimately served as a Northeast strategist for President Obama's 1 & 2 presidential campaigns.
+Alexandria’s passion for justice led her to grassroots leadership, where she directed operations for Field Strategies, achieving a 100% GOTV (Get Out the Vote) success rate.
+She received invitations to work with leaders like Susan McCue in Washington, D.C. and ultimately served as a Northeast strategist for President Obama's first and second presidential campaigns.

 Her advocacy extends beyond elections.
 Alexandria has led youth empowerment initiatives and mural-based activism in underserved communities, celebrated the International Day of Yoga at the United Nations, and developed programming rooted in cultural healing, equity, and innovation.